DavideBuffelli/DavideBuffelli/README.md

 ## Hi there 👾

-I'm Davide Buffelli, a PhD student at the University of Padova working on Graph Representation Learning, Graph Neural Networks, and Meta-Learning.
+I'm Davide Buffelli, a PhD candidate at the University of Padova working on Graph Representation Learning, and Graph Neural Networks.
+I've previously been an intern at Meta AI and Samsung AI, and a visiting researcher at the University of Cambridge (in Prof. Pietro Liò's group) and at the Helmholtz Institute (in Dr. Bastian Rieck's group)

 #### ⚙️🔍
 In this profile you will find code related to my research projects and to my papers.